intel/nlp-training-and-inference-openvino/question-answering-bert-qat/README.md

   ```
   2. The client can send in grpc request to server.
    For more details on the OpenVINO™ Model Server Adapter API [here](https://docs.openvino.ai/latest/omz_model_api_ovms_adapter.html) Find the ip address of the system where the OpenVINO™ Model Server has been deployed.
-  3. Change the  'hostname' in the commnad below before running
+  3. Change the  'hostname' in the command below before running

  'hostname' : hostname of the node where the OpenVINO™ Model Server has been deployed.
  ```